 - The expectation is that we will have a reasonable flow this coming autumn, says Tommy Palmholt.

-There has been a lot of talk about sector coupling in recent years, but the visions have often ended up like birds on the roof when the projects have either not been implemented, or are left to wait.
-But in the case of Aabenraa District Heating and European Energy, things have gone completely differently.
+There has been a lot of talk about sector coupling in recent years, but often the visions have ended up like birds on the roof, when the projects have either not been implemented, or are taking a long time to come to fruition.
+But in the case of Aabenraa District Heating and European Energy, things have been completely different.

-- European Energy knocked on the door and asked if we were interested in excess heat, and I said: 'Come in', Tommy Palmholt tells of the beginning of an unusually good collaboration and elaborates:
+- European Energy knocked on the door and asked if we were interested in surplus heat, and I said: 'Come in', says Tommy Palmholt about the beginning of an unusually good collaboration and elaborates:

-- It's gone fantastically well, I'm getting soft in the knees over it, it's gone so well.
-This has also been the case with the various administrations in the municipality that have been involved.
+- It has gone fantastically well, I get completely weak in the knees about it, it has gone so well.
+It has also been the same with the various administrations in the municipality that have been involved.
 We have many, many more problems with gas conversions.

-The good cooperation between the district heating company and the energy company has also resulted in a flexible agreement.
+The good cooperation that has been entered into between the district heating company and the energy company has also resulted in a flexible agreement.

-- The agreement is DKK 150 per person.
-MW, and it is below our production price with wood chips and straw, which is NOK 192 per MW, the director explains about a price that is, however, tied to investments:
+- The agreement is 150,- DKK per.
+MW, and that is below our production price with wood chips and straw, which is 192,- per MW, explains the director about a price that is, however, tied to investments:

-- But there are investments for the pipe laying and the two pumping stations.
+- But there are investments for the pipe laying, and the two pumping stations.
 And we have bought a plot of land from European Energy in Kassø, where one of the pumping stations will be located.
-The piping had to cross the railway, and that alone cost DKK 4 million.
+The pipe laying had to cross the railway, and that alone cost four million.
 DKK.

-For Aabenraa Fjernvarme, which has 10,000 customers in Aabenraa Municipality, the first step is a restructuring of the company's heat sources.
-The director already sees a development today that points away from burning as a heat source.
+For Aabenraa Fjernvarme, which has 10,000 customers in Aabenraa Municipality, this is the first step in a restructuring of the company's heat sources.
+The director already sees a development that points away from combustion as a heat source.

-- We have two fantastic plants burning wood chips at the plant in Egelund and straw in Stubbæk, says Tommy Palmholt about the relatively new plants from 2012 and 2014, which have helped ensure district heating customers low prices of approximately DKK 10,000. for an average home.
+- We have two fantastic plants that burn wood chips at the plant in Egelund and straw in Stubbæk, says Tommy Palmholt about the relatively new plants from 2012 and 2014, which have helped to ensure district heating customers low prices of approximately DKK 10,000 for an average home.

-But the political currents point, as with the cars, away from combustion, and there is a strong consumer desire to get away from combustion as a heat source.
-Even if it is biomass such as wood chips and straw rather than gas, oil or other fossil fuel.
+But the political trends point away from combustion, as with cars, and there is a strong consumer desire to get away from combustion as a heat source.
+Even if it is biomass such as wood chips and straw rather than gas, oil or other fossil fuels.

-- We feel that the customers bristle against wood chips, as they did with the gas.
-They think and write directly that the trees must remain standing.
+- We notice that customers are against wood chips, as they did with gas.
+They think and write directly that the trees should remain.
 And they write when trees are cut down in Aabenraa, even though we have nothing to do with it.
-This is the new coal, says Tommy Palmholt.
+That's the new coal, says Tommy Palmholt.

-In addition to the excess heat from Kassø PtX, Aabenraa Fjernvarme is in full swing with another waste water plant from the households.
+In addition to the surplus heat from Kassø PtX, Aabenraa District Heating is in full swing with another wastewater plant from households.

-- We are in the process of having four waste water heat pumps of one MW each produced in Finland, and we expect to be able to start with that plant in the autumn, says Tommy Palmholt.
+- We are about to have four wastewater heat pumps, each one MW, produced in Finland, and we expect to be able to start working on that plant this autumn, says Tommy Palmholt.

 Text, graphics, images, sound, and other content on this website are protected under copyright law.
 DK Medier reserves all rights to the content, including the right to exploit the content for the purpose of text and data mining, cf. Section 11b of the Copyright Act and Article 4 of the DSM Directive.